If you’re like most people, you’re probably somewhat intimidated by Excel.

 Data visualization sounds like a real party, doesn’t it?
 We can tell that you’re ready and raring to get started building your own dashboards.

-However, before doing so, it’s essential that you lay the appropriate groundwork first.
-Here are a few things you’ll want to do before getting started on a dashboard:
+However, before doing so, it’s essential that you lay the appropriate groundwork for dashboard design first.
+Here are a few things you’ll want to do before getting started:

 1. Import your data into Excel